Trade directory · Frederick metro · Maryland

 Insurance Minimums

-Maryland requires $300,000 general liability insurance minimum for electrical contractors.
-Workers compensation required if employing others.
-Many jobs require $1 million coverage.
+Maryland requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation required for employees.
+Bonding requirements vary by project value and jurisdiction.

 § C · Path to license